xuankimtran/docs-1/pages/katalon-studio/docs/health-care-prj.md

 ## Healthcare sample project components
 ### Profiles

-To open the excution profile, go to **Profiles > default**.
+To open the execution profile, go to **Profiles > default**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/healthcare-samples/KS-SAMPLE-Open-execution-profiles.png" width="70%" alt="Default profile in the Healthcare sample">

 You can create and save all global variables in the execution profile.
 They can be used across test cases in your project.
-To learn more about execution profile and global variables, you can refer to this document: [Execution Profile and Global Variables](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html).
+To learn more about execution profiles and global variables, you can refer to this document: [Execution Profile and Global Variables](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html).

-Here, Katalon creates 3 global variables in this sample project:
+Here, Katalon creates three global variables in this sample project:

 <table>
 <thead>